 It has already been revealed that Tamlyn Tomita and Yuji Okumoto will reprise their roles as Kumiko and Chozen, and they are amazing.
-I really wish I could say more about it but you will just have to watch it for yourself.
+I wish I could say more about it, but you will have to watch it yourself.

 Much like the previous seasons, this third one is an easy binge, that will play well on repeat if you want.
-The the progression of the season is easy to follow and become fully invested in.
-The writers really outdid themselves in creating a narrative that is simultaneously epic and relatable.
-It is so easy to get swept up into this narrative, one that obviously sustained a film series.
+The season’s progression is easy to follow and become fully invested in.
+The writers outdid themselves in creating a simultaneously epic and relatable narrative.
+It is easy to get swept up into this narrative, which obviously sustained a film series.
 It is not difficult to immerse yourself in a the show for many more year, luckily season four was already green-lit.

 Although the series doesn’t have one specific main character, we’ve gotten to see Miguel’s hero journey into this whole karate endeavor from the beginning, so the finale of season two truly hit.
 So, I was interested to see how his storyline would play out over the course of this season.
-I really enjoyed Miguel’s arc as he dealt with recovery and trying to find his way back.
-The ramifications really do resonate with all the characters in different ways right up into the finale.
+I enjoyed Miguel’s arc as he dealt with recovery and finding his way back.
+The ramifications resonate with all the characters in different ways up into the finale.
 Miguel may not be the lead, but he is who audiences will identify with the most.

 Xolo Maridueña did an incredible job with handling all the heavy scenes he was given this season.
-One of the strongest dynamics in the series is Miguel and Johnny and that rings especially true in this season.
-From Season one, Johnny has been Miguel’s in a relationship that is reminiscent Peter B. Parker and Miles Morales mentor-student type relationship from Spider-man: Into the Spider-Verse.
+One of the strongest dynamics in the series is Miguel and Johnny, which rings especially true this season.
+From season one, Johnny has been Miguel’s in a relationship that is reminiscent Peter B. Parker and Miles Morales mentor-student type relationship from Spider-man: Into the Spider-Verse.

 Another protagonist also on their own journey is Samantha Larusso (Mary Mouser).
 Besides Miguel, she is probably the most shaken up from the events especially with her encounter against Tory (Peyton List.
 Watching her slowly find her way back with her father as her sensei, I thought her character arc was awesome.
 Don’t want to say too much about Robbie’s character arc this season, but I will say he probably has the most complex story out of the new gang.
-It is clear they are building towards a bigger redemption arc for his character.
+They are clearly building towards a bigger redemption arc for his character.

 This season does a great job of showing that although the kids might be jerks most of them aren’t inherently “evil” or “bad” people, they are kids being lead by adults with actual lived experience.
 I think this is shown the most through Tory (Peyton List) and Eli (Jacob Bertrand).
 The focus on Tory and Eli is minimal, however, the slowly grow in prominence throughout the story.

-As I mentioned before, this season the adults take center stage, with Ralph Macchio and William Zabka really stepping up.
+As I mentioned before, the adults take center stage this season, with Ralph Macchio and William Zabka stepping up.
 Although, their characters are the source of great nostalgia and callbacks to the original films, there is still so much to learn about them.
 Especially, as they grow into their roles as mentors and senseis.

 These two characters probably have the most character development over the course of this season and when Kreese and his crew start to affect both of their lives they get more involved in each others lives whether they like it or not.
-Neither of their arcs are anywhere near finished but there is major growth which culminates into one of the most badass finales from this year.
+Neither of their arcs is finished, but significant growth culminates into one of the most badass finales of this year.